WDI-SEA/notes/15-python/python-neural-networks/readme.md

 Tensor("Const:0", shape=(), dtype=float32) Tensor("Const_1:0", shape=(), dtype=float32)
 ```

 The zero refers to the rank (see above), because a constant (also known as a scalar value) has a rank of 0.
 Notice also that there is no value within the Tensors.
-In fact, the variables are not initialized until you either explicitly run them within a session or call a function to initialize them.
+In fact, you will not see the values until you explicitly run them within a session to evaluate them.
 Let's change our code so that we create and run a session to evaluate the nodes.
 Replace the print statement in the code above with the following:

 ```
 sess = tf.Session()